 Patients being treated in drug overdose situations require a high concentration of oxygen for supplemental care, either by a non-rebreather or a bag valve mask in cases where patients have stopped breathing completely.
 Then, EMS paramedics work to block the negative effects of the drugs obstructing the patient from breathing.
 Supplemental treatments help maintain proper blood pressure and electrolyte balance.

-Concordance Healthcare Solutions offers a full range of products, equipment and supplies specifically for the EMS and pre-hospital market as well as emergency rooms and hospitals.
-We are dedicated to providing the service and support that backs our quality products that help save lives.
+Concordance Healthcare Solutions is dedicated to providing the service and support that backs our quality products that help save lives.
 Our customizable distribution model allows us to provide flexible, accurate, prompt delivery, ensuring that you have what you need in the field at all times.
 When each second counts, our team of experienced professionals can provide you with everything you need.